yiisoft/yii2/docs/guide/runtime-routing.md

 Routing and URL Creation
 ========================

-> Note: This section is under development.

 When a Yii application starts processing a requested URL, the first step it does is to parse the URL into a [route](structure-controllers.md#routes).
 The route is then used to instantiate the corresponding [controller action](structure-controllers.md) to handle the request.
 This whole process is called *routing*.

-The reverse process of routing is called *URL creation*, which creates a URL from a given route and the associated parameters.
-When the created URL is later requested, the routing process can resolve it back into the original route and parameters.
+The reverse process of routing is called *URL creation*, which creates a URL from a given route and the associated query parameters.
+When the created URL is later requested, the routing process can resolve it back into the original route and query parameters.

 The central piece responsible for routing and URL creation is the [[yii\web\UrlManager|URL manager]], which is registered as the `urlManager` application component.
-The [[yii\web\UrlManager|URL manager]] provides the [[yii\web\UrlManager::parseRequest()|parseRequest()]] method to parse an incoming request into a route and the associated parameters and the [[yii\web\UrlManager::createUrl()|createUrl()]] method to create a URL from a given route and its associated parameters.
+The [[yii\web\UrlManager|URL manager]] provides the [[yii\web\UrlManager::parseRequest()|parseRequest()]] method to parse an incoming request into a route and the associated query parameters and the [[yii\web\UrlManager::createUrl()|createUrl()]] method to create a URL from a given route and its associated query parameters.

 By configuring the `urlManager` component in the application configuration, you can let your application to recognize arbitrary URL formats without modifying your existing application code.
 For example, you can